NexusMutual/docs/docs/using/using.md

 ---
 sidebar_position: 2.5
-description: How to become a member, buy cover, stake NXM, swap NXM, and file a claim.
+description: How to become a member, buy cover, place limit orders, stake NXM, run a pool, swap NXM, file a claim, and vote on proposals.
 ---

 # Using Nexus Mutual